ronbuttermore/portfolio-page/README.md

 ## Credits

-Parts of the styling and structure of the projects section of this webpage was built using code snippiets from the Larnantino // Web Developer webpage given as an example for this bootcamp challenge.
+Parts of the styling and structure of the projects section of this webpage was built using code snippets from the Larnantino // Web Developer webpage given as an example for this bootcamp challenge.

 ## License